soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 22-16 License Denial, Suspension or Revocation.* ::

-An application for a license or a license shall be subject to denial, suspension or revocation pursuant to the rules of the Department (24 R.C.N.Y.
-Ch.
-7).
+An application for a license or a license shall be subject to denial, suspension or revocation pursuant to the rules of the Department (24 RCNY Chapter 7).